-If you’ve done some reading on autoimmune disease, you’ve probably heard of adrenal fatigue.
-Heck, you’re probably familiar with it even if you didn’t know what it was called.
-Chronically abnormal levels of stress hormones are pretty common nowadays.
-We’re a busy species, often not sleeping, eating, or exercising in our hurry to get everything done.
-If you’ve got an autoimmune disease wreaking havoc on any of your other hormones, then your adrenals are almost definitely going to suffer, too.
-And, unfortunately, wonky adrenals can interfere with your thyroid treatment, making you feel hyperthyroid or hypothyroid even when you’re not.
-So it’s an important issue to educate yourself about.
-You may also have been wondering how to treat adrenal fatigue at home, in addition to whatever your doctor may have prescribed.
+If you’ve done some reading on autoimmune disease, you’ve probably encountered the term “adrenal fatigue”.
+But the odds are good you’re familiar with it even if you didn’t know what it was called: Chronically elevated levels of stress hormones are pretty common nowadays.
+We’re a busy species, often not sleeping, eating, or exercising in our hurry to get to everything we’ve got to do in a day.

 Symptoms of adrenal fatigue include: